nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 You can install the automatic GPU partitioning components by running the Makefile targets below, which deploys them required to the k8s cluster specified in your `~/.kube/config`.

-By default, all the resources are installed in the `n8s-system` namespace.
+By default, all the resources are installed in the `nos-system` namespace.

 1. Deploy the Nebulnetes operator